 But I'll slip out again tonight

 For I promote oblivion

-And I'll plug a few civilians"
+And I'll plug a few civilians

-- The Casanova: The protagonist of "She Shook Me Cold" is one of these.
+- The Casanova: The narrator of "She Shook Me Cold" is one of these.
 He's also the sexual equivalent of a Spirited Competitor, and he's overjoyed when he finds a woman who can keep up with him.

 - Dramatic Timpani: Heard briefly at the end of "The Width of a Circle" and the intro to "The Supermen".

 - Early-Installment Weirdness: Its sound is far tamer than most modern entries in the Heavy Metal genre, and most songs on the album seem closer to folk rock or hard rock than actual metal.
 Perhaps the most recognizably "metal" track on the album (by modern standards anyway) is the opener, "The Width of a Circle", and even then it's pretty light compared to its successors.